codeenclave-io/io.codeenclave.fin.examples.transactions/README.md

 4. Run your Docker image: `docker run -p 8080:8080 codeenclave/io.codeenclave.fin.examples.service.transactions`

-## Minio S3 storage
-The Transaction/Association can be configured to use a synchronization node for Juxt indicies.
-The local rocksdb based indices are periodically copied to S3 storage.
-This ensures that any new nodes added (via auto-scaling) will get a pre-built index.
-This ensures that new nodes can become available more quickly, but more importantly that the index can store old records instead of relying on the kafka transaction-log to store all transactions.

 For trying our S3 storage you can use Minio deployed to your local kubernetes.
 The easiest way to do that is to use the helm charts available at <a href=https://github.com/minio/charts>Minio Kubernetes Helm Charts</a>.